IApp

 TcpBasicClientApp simple module

-Client for a generic request-response style protocol over TCP.
-May be used as a rough model of HTTP or FTP users.
-Compatible with both IPv4 (Ipv4) and IPv6 (Ipv6).
+Client for a generic request-response style protocol over TCP, to be used with ~TcpGenericServerApp.

 TcpClientApp compound module

-This module is a generic TCP client application.
+A generic, very modular TCP client application, similar to ~TcpServerApp.
 The traffic source and traffic sink modules can be built from queueing model elements.

 TcpEchoApp simple module